Nancy B. Reich: Biography

 In 1985 she published her seminal biography Clara Schumann: The Artist and the Woman, the first scholarly biography of a woman composer.
 The first half of the book is a straightforward chronological treatment; the second half a thematic treatment.
 This book established Clara as an important musical figure independent of her husband, the composer Robert Schumann.
 Her research in the early 1980s took her behind the Iron Curtain.
 She also collaborated with psychoanalyst Anna Burton, who had been analyzing Clara Schumann since 1968.
 The success of the book, which was translated into several languages, is credited with significantly increasing and re-evaluating female subjects in musicology.
 A revised 2nd edition was published in 2001.
 She was asked to review others' works about or inspired by Clara Schumann, and authored the New Grove Dictionary of Music's Clara Schumann entry.

-Further areas of study included Fanny Hensel, Ernst Rudorff, Juliane Reichardt, Luise Reichardt, Helene Liebmann, Maria Carolina Wolf, and Rebecca Clarke.
+Further areas of study included Fanny Hensel, Ernst Rudorff, Juliane Reichardt, Louise Reichardt, Helene Liebmann, Maria Carolina Wolf, and Rebecca Clarke.

 In June 2019, a few months after her death, the Women's Philharmonic Advocacy established the Nancy B. Reich fund to support orchestras in the performance of major works by women composers.

 She is the dedicatee of John C. Tibbetts' book Composers in the Movies: Studies in Musical Biography.